Taqiyah (cap): Muslim world

 There are a wide variety of Muslim caps worn around the world.
 Each country or region usually has a unique head covering.

 By country

 Afghanistan

 In Afghanistan, men wear all sorts of araqchin, with different designs depending on the wearer's ethnicity, village and affiliations.
 They often wrap a turban around it, which is usually white, but black and other colors are also widely seen.
-They wear their araqchins with a peran tomban or perahan wa tonban, which means 'shirt and trousers' in the Persian of Afghanistan, which corresponds to a different, more archaic version of the shalwar kameez, being collarless, and of a wider cut.
+They wear their araqchins with a peran tomban or perahan wa tonban, which means 'shirt and trousers' in the Dari language, which corresponds to a different, more archaic version of the shalwar kameez, being collarless, and of a wider cut.
 Traditionally, the shirts sport distinctive embroidery, sometimes golden.
 But due to war, the traditional peran tomban is less and less used, and the shalwar kameez with a collar is becoming more and more used, specially by Eastern Afghans, and people coming from poor backgrounds.